Mr Russell Woolf

 Russell studied at UWA and Curtin University, went into his family business for a few years and then was accepted into the broadcasting course at the WA Academy of Performing Arts.
 His radio work took him to Esperance, Kalgoorlie and Karratha before returning to Perth and the ABC.

-In his position in the media, Russell works to ensure children and young people are given a voice and are heard in the community.
-He has been supportive of the work of the Commissioner for Children and Young People and he interviews children and young people, and those that work to support and nurture their wellbeing.
+Russell has been supportive of the work of the Commissioner for Children and Young People.
+In his position in the media, he works to ensure children and young people are given a voice and are heard in the community, by interviewing children and young people, and those that work to support and nurture their wellbeing.

 Another significant qualification is that Russell has a young daughter.
 Obviously not a unique experience, but one that has nonetheless opened his eyes even further to the needs of young people in our community.